There are times when a public figure passes with the poignant sense of a generation going with them, prompting reevaluation as well as reflection.

 It’s a lightly worn bit of poetry, which recalls Ali’s skill with words but also tells of the beating he has taken in victory over George Foreman.
 The experience of hearing the man speak is conveyed gently through the sense of a tired body, its tissues warped by the blows of the world’s most fearsome boxer.

-The role great writing had in creating the sports business is a little underplayed.
+The role great writing had in creating the sports business is somewhat underplayed.
 Form, function and delivery come together in the success of any format – that much is taken as read.
 Barely a week goes by without some comment about how digital consumption will change the way sport is played – I should know, they’re usually in this column – and the massive impact of television in refiguring the spectacle is well understood.

 Only rarely, though, do people go further on that train of thought and remember just how influential newspapers and magazines and books have been.